kayw-geek/kayw-geek/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Right Capital
+- 🔭 I’m currently working on CHASING
 - 🌱 I’m currently learning Go
 - 📫 How to reach me: weikaiii@sina.cn